rix1337/docker-ripper/README.md

 _You will need to use a purchased license key - or have to wait until an updated image is available.
 Issues regarding this will be closed unanswered._

-_You will find a slim image based on the PPA build under the `latest`/`latest-ppa` tags on docker hub.
-A manual build of makemkv can be found unter the `manual` and versioned tags as well.
-Manual builds are much larger compared to the ones built from PPA.
-It's recommended to use the `manual` image, as it is updated much faster to newly released makemkv versions._
+_You will find a slim image based on the PPA build under the `latest`/`ppa-latest` tags on docker hub.
+A manual build of makemkv can be found unter the `manual-latest` and versioned tags as well.
+It's recommended to use the `manual-latest` image, as it is updated much faster to newly released makemkv versions._

 ### Do you offer support?